nuxeh/url-bot-rs/README.md

 - Usage is printed by providing `--help` on run.
 - To print some additional runtime information, add `-v` or `--verbose`.
+- To print all received IRC messages, along with HTTP response data to the console, add `-D` or `--debug`.

 ## IRC